r-thomson/Nightfall/README.md

 ### Setting a Keyboard Shortcut

-You can toggle dark mode with a global keyboard shortcut through a [service](https://support.apple.com/en-my/guide/mac-help/mchlp1012/mac).
-This shortcut can be configured in System Preferences: in Keyboard preferences, look for “Toggle Dark Mode” under Shortcuts → Services → General.
+Nightfall allows you to toggle dark mode from anywhere with a configurable keyboard shortcut.
+By default, this will be set to <kbd>^⌥⌘T</kbd>.
+You can change this in Nightfall's settings.

 ### Using Animated Transitions